alexeygrigorev/mlwiki.org/index.php/Spectral_Theorem.md

 ---
-title: "Spectral Theorem"
 layout: default
 permalink: /index.php/Spectral_Theorem
+tags:
+- linear-algebra
+title: Spectral Theorem
 ---

-# Spectral Theorem

 ## Spectral Theorem
 Spectral Theorem is also sometimes called Principal Axis Theorem
 - In [Linear Algebra](Linear_Algebra) a Spectrum is a set of [Eigenvectors](Eigenvalues_and_Eigenvectors) of a matrix